RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Multiple game files installation

-For some systems, there are sometimes (or always) multiple gamefiles per game.
+For some systems, there are sometimes (or always) multiple files per game.
 Such an example would be the Commodore 64 when multidisk games are being played.
 For such instances, simply group the files inside folders.

-The platform name for the Commodore 64 is `c64`, so the following structure would be a possible approach:
+The system name for the Commodore 64 is `c64`, so the following structure would be a possible approach:

 ```
 ~/ROMs/c64/Cartridge